 (a) If the director of public works, sanitation division director, director of the housing and neighborhood development department, the assistant director, any neighborhood compliance officer, or any other designee of the directors (collectively referred to as "staff") determines that there exists a violation of this chapter, that person shall issue a notice of violation (NOV) to the responsible party.
 The NOV may be in the form of a citation from the neighborhood compliance officer or a notice of non-collection that is left on the cart by sanitation division staff.
-For purposes of issuing an NOV, the following persons shall be considered responsible parties, with liability for fines and responsibility for remedy of the violation: persons who have caused the violation.
+For purposes of issuing an NOV, the following persons shall be considered responsible parties, with liability for fines and responsibility for remedy of the violation: persons with any possessory interest in the property; property owner(s); and/or any persons who have caused the violation.